About the Community Mental Health Masterplan

 What are Community Intervention Teams (COMIT)?

-The Community Intervention Teams (COMITs) provide assessment, counselling, psychotherapy, case management and psychoeducation support to patients with mental health issues and dementia, as well as their caregivers.
+The Community Intervention Teams (COMITs) provide comprehensive support through assessment, psychotherapy, psychosocial interventions such as cognitive behavioural therapy and psychoeducation support for patients aged 18 years and above with mental health condition and dementia, as well as their caregivers.
 These services are fully funded by the government and are provided free-of-charge to patients.

-• You may refer patients with mild-moderate mental health conditions to your paired COMIT provider directly without going through AIC CareinMind (CIM).
-You may refer to COMIT by writing a hard-copy memo for the patient to walk-in to the COMIT.
-The memo should minimally contain information, such as:
+• You can now refer patients with mild-moderate mental health conditions to your paired COMIT provider directly Simply prepare a memo for your patient to bring to the COMIT.
+The memo should include at minimum the following information:

-• With the support available across our network of partners, the management of patients' mental health conditions can be successfully anchored in the community and facilitated by health-social integration.
+• With the existing network of support across partners, the care of patients’ mental health condition can be anchored in the community and facilitated by social-health integration.

 • Capability Building

-• As a Mental Health GP partner, you will have access to Continuing Medical Education (CME) talks and case discussion platforms that are regularly organised by the Assessment and Shared Care Teams (ASCATs).
-These trainings provide opportunities to enhance your competencies in the latest treatment modalities of mental healthcare.
+• As a Mental Health GP partner, you will have access to Continuing Medical Education (CME) talks, and case discussion platforms that are regularly organised by the Assessment and Shared Care Teams (ASCATs), to enhance your competencies in managing mental health cases and understanding the latest treatment modalities.

 What are Assessment & Shared Care Teams (ASCAT)?